 - The slab isn’t really eye-catching as they’ve opted for a plain sticker listing the relevant information.
 It doesn’t compare to Beckett’s options, especially if it’s a 10 grade.

-- The card isn’t secure inside the case, and can move around if dropped or damaged.
+- In some cases the card isn’t secure inside the case and can move around if dropped or damaged.
 However, it’s unlikely to damage the card itself, which is good news.

 - You won’t be able to add non-PSA rated cards to the PSA Set Registry.

 - In the past, they were seen as leaders in authenticating, although their grading system has vastly improved in the last decade.